Davecamerini/Projects/nuke comments/README.md

 ## Features

-- Easily empty the `wp_comments` table from the WordPress admin dashboard.
+- **Empty Comments Table**: Easily empty the `wp_comments` table from the WordPress admin dashboard.
-- Simple and user-friendly interface.
+- **User-Friendly Interface**: A straightforward interface integrated into the WordPress admin menu.
-- Confirmation prompt to prevent accidental deletion of comments.
+- **Confirmation Prompt**: A confirmation dialog appears to prevent accidental deletion of comments.

 ## Installation